Network Architecture Considerations

 Running WarpStream within Kubernetes can be simple and straightforward with our Helm charts.

-However, when applications that are running outside of the Kubernetes cluster need to connect to WarpStream additional configuration is required.
+However, when applications that are running outside of the Kubernetes cluster / VPC need to connect to WarpStream additional configuration may be required.

 In this example setup we will have at least 3 helm deployments for 3 different agent groups.
 See Agent Groups for information about groups.

-Agent Group One will handle applications running in the same Kubernetes cluster as the agents.
+Agent Group One will handle applications running in the same Kubernetes cluster as the agents via direct connectivity within Kubernetes.

 Agent Group Two will handle applications running in the same VPC as the Kubernetes cluster but not running in the Kubernetes cluster itself.